Black hole - neutron star mergers: The first mass gap and kilonovae: Calculations

-In our common envelope (CE) calculations we used energy balance from \cite{webbink1984double} with updates on binding envelope energy from \cite{dominik2012double}.
-We do not take into account systems in which CE with Hertzsprung gap donor occurred.
-Core-envelope structure of these stars is not well known \citep{belczynski2007rarity,ivanova2013common} and the survival of these systems during CE is highly uncertain.
+In our CE calculations, we use an energy balance approach from \cite{webbink1984double}, with updates on binding envelope energy from \cite{dominik2012double}.
+We do not take into account systems in which a CE with a Hertzsprung gap donor occurred, as we conservatively assume these merge during the CE phase.
+The core-envelope structure of these stars is not well known \citep{belczynski2007rarity,ivanova2013common} and the survival of these systems during CE is highly uncertain.
 Additionally, such systems may evolve through thermal timescale Roche-lobe overflow (RLOF) rather than through CE \citep{Pavlovskii2017}.
-We assumed an accretion rate onto the NS/BH in CE phase set to $5\%$ of the Bondi-Hoyle accretion~\citep{MacLeod2017}.
+We adopted an accretion rate of $5\%$ of the Bondi-Hoyle rate~\citep{MacLeod2017} onto the NS and BH during the CE phase.

-We assumed that $50\%$ of the envelope mass is lost from the binary during stable RLOF events.
-We adopted angular momentum loss during RLOF from \cite{podsiadlowski1992presupernova}.
-From \cite{Mondal2020} we adopted accretion model and accretion efficiency onto BH/NS during stable RLOF or from winds.
+During stable RLOF with an NS and BH accretor, we calculate binary evolution and component masses using prescriptions from \cite{Mondal2020}.
+In all the other cases, we assume a nonconservative mass transfer, with $50\%$ of the transferred mass being lost from a binary with high specific angular momentum $j_{\rm loss}=1$~\citep{podsiadlowski1992presupernova}.
+The remaining $50\%$ of the transferred mass is attached to a companion star.

-Following \cite{fryer2012compact}, we use neutrino supported convective supernova engine to calculate mass of NSs and BHs in our simulations.
-However, we allow for a different development time of such engine.
-In the rapid supernova engine model, core-collapse is followed very quickly ($\sim 100$ ms) by supernova explosion and ejection of stellar outer layers for intermediate-mass stars and NSs form.
-For massive stars the engine is not able to overcome the weight of infalling outer stellar layers and stars collapses to form BHs.
-This naturally creates mass gap between NSs and BHs \citep{belczynski2012missing}.
-In the delayed supernova engine model, core-collapse is followed after relatively long time ($\sim 500-1000$ ms) by supernova explosion and ejection (or only partial ejection) of stellar outer layers for intermediate-mass stars and NSs and light BHs form.
-This produces continuous mass spectrum from light NSs to heavy BHs \citep{belczynski2012missing}.
+Following \cite{fryer2012compact}, we use a neutrino supported convective supernova engine to deduce the masses of NSs and BHs in our simulations.
+We allow for a different development time of such an engine.
+In the rapid supernova model, for intermediate-mass stars, the engine develops very quickly ($\sim 100$ ms) and is followed by a supernova explosion and the ejection of stellar outer layers , and light NSs form.
+For massive stars, the engine is not able to overcome the weight of in-falling outer stellar layers and stars collapse to form rather massive BHs.
+This naturally creates a mass gap between NSs and BHs \citep{belczynski2012missing}.
+In the delayed supernova model, the engine develops after a relatively long time ($\sim 500-1000$ ms) after core collapse.
+This allows for significant accretion ($\sim 1-2\msun$) onto light proto-NSs, and the formation of heavy NSs and light BHs producing a continuous mass spectrum of compact objects.